-It is anticipated that nitrate levels in the wastewater effluent will be high enough to cause some accelerated eutrophication or biostimulation effects (algal growth) in the waters of the creek.
-The impact of the nutrients would be benefical if they purely helped to support the growth of riparian and stream bank plants.
-Excessive levels of nutrients can lead to algal growth in the water, which up to a point may benefit instream species such as the red-legged frog, by providing more food for its prey species.
-However, if algal growth reaches the point of eutrophication where oxygen levels in the water are lowered, then these levels of nutrients are no longer beneficial.
+In addition, the impact of the nutrients would be benefical if it purely helped to support the growth of riparian and stream bank plants.
+Notwithstanding, excessive levels of nutrients can lead to algal growth in the water, which up to a point may benefit in-stream species such as the red-legged frog, by providing more food for its prey species.
+Moreover, if algal growth reaches the point of eutrophication where oxygen levels in the water are lowered, then these levels of nutrients are no longer beneficial.

-To avoid excessive nutrient levels leading to algal blooms and reduced oxygen levels in lower Calera Creek, the City proposes to: (a) monitor nutrient levels in the stream as part of the NPDES permit, (b) make observations of algal growth on a monthly or bimonthly basis with periodic inspections by the RWQCB, and if necessary, (c) take additional steps to remove nitrogren and/or phosphorus at the plant is necessary, such as use of a denitrification system as part of downflow filters or the addition of methanol to reduce nitrogen levels in the effluent.
-To prevent low levels of dissolved oxygen in the effluent from placing biologicial stress on aquatic life in the stream, the City proposes to: (a) monitor dissolved oxygen levels in the stream, as part of the NPDES permit, and if necessary, (b) provide re-aeration of the effluent prior to discharge to guarantee an effluent dissolved oxygen level of at least 6.0 mg/l.
+Excess nitrogen in the wastewater effluent can be mitigated to a level of insignificance.
+The nitrogen level in effluent can be reduced from 5 mg/l (summer) or 8 mg/l (winter) to less than 2 mg/l at the plant by the addition of methanol in the filters, and by other nitrogen removal processes.
+Therefore, to avoid excessive nutrient levels leading to algal blooms and reduced oxygen levels in lower Calera Creek, the City proposes to: (a) monitor nutrient levels in the stream as part of the NPDES permit, (b) make observations of algal growth on a monthly or bimonthly basis with periodic inspections by the RWQCB, and if necessary, (c) take additional steps to remove nitrogren and/or phosphorus at the plant is necessary, such as use of a denitrification system as part of downflow filters or the addition of methanol to reduce nitrogen levels in the effluent.